includeRubiks/includeRubiks/README.md

 - 👋 Hi, I’m @includeRubiks
-- 👀 I’m interested in Python, Pygame, and just plain OOP
+- 👀 I’m interested in React
 - 🌱 I’m currently learning Pygame
 - 💞️ I’m looking to collaborate on nothing, really (but if I get an opportunity I will).